Partnership with Sustainable Growers

 With increased quality, coffee produced by these women is served at hotels across Rwanda, including Serena Hotels, Park Inn by Radisson Kigali, and the Kigali Marriott.
 It is also available on RwandAir, is served in Bloomberg L.P. offices around the world, and is sold online.
 The Question Coffee Café & Roastery in Kigali, operated by women, received the 2020 Travelers’ Choice Award from TripAdvisor, placing it in the top 10 percent of listings.

-Bloomberg Philanthropies and Sustainable Growers was featured at the Commonwealth Heads of Government Meeting in Kigali, Rwanda and Expo 2020 World’s Fair in Dubai, United Arab Emirates.
-The program has been recognized as a model that can be adapted or replicated for global impact for the economic development of women and their families, advancing four United Nations Sustainable Development Goals.
+Bloomberg Philanthropies and Sustainable Growers were featured at the Commonwealth Heads of Government Meeting in Kigali, Rwanda and Expo 2020 Dubai World’s Fair, United Arab Emirates.
+Sustainable Growers was selected by Expo 2020 Dubai as one of the 50 Global Best Practice Programs supporting the advancement of four of the United Nations Sustainable Development Goals.
+It was also recognized as a model that can be adapted or replicated for global impact.

+Sustainable Growers was selected by Expo 2020 Dubai as one of 50 Global Best Practice Programs for their work in advancing UN Sustainable Development Goals.
 As part of their accomplishment, Sustainable Growers was exhibited at Expo 2020 Dubai’s Mission Possible – Opportunity Pavilion’s “Best Practice Area” from January to February 2022, which highlighted initiatives that “can be adapted, replicated, or scaled for enhanced global impact and are linked to the UN Sustainable Development Goals.”

 Report